AlexandruOlteanu/CompetitiveProgramming/README.md

     Total time spent today: 120 min

+   8. Day 8 -> 08/01/2024 -> 991 rating
+   Created myself a template about Directed Graph Strongly Connected Components and then learned more about the algorithm (40 minutes)

-Total time spent in 2024 -> 951 minutes
+Total time spent in 2024 -> 1071 minutes